giokok-test/simulate-rl/README.md

   policy.
 Episodes run for the
   duration specified by `episode_duration` in ``env.yaml`` unless `--steps` is used to override the maximum number of simulation steps.
+  Pass ``--profile`` with a file name to generate a report of where time is spent during the episode.
   The plot now highlights the starting and final positions of both agents, marks the evader's goal position and draws arrows indicating the initial heading of both players.
 During the run a table prints the distance vectors